 You can get inside information by taking one of the many free tours available—volunteers take groups for both sightseeing tours and ski tours daily.
 In fact, some of the members of the Strategic Play Team also volunteer as mountain hosts.
 Don't forget your camera!

-On the mountain you can head for the family zone, the expert slops, or the mellow slopes of the Emerald Express.
+On the mountain, you can head for the family zone, the expert slopes, or the mellow slopes of the Emerald Express.
 There truly is something for everyone.
 Non-skiers can grab a sightseeing ticket and take photos from the amazing Peak 2 Peak Gondola, which connects both Whistler and Blackcomb.
 At over three kilometers, it’s the longest unsupported span in the world.

 Or you might like to see the mountain at night by snow machine.
 They provide all the gear and the guide, and you can even book a fondue to replace all the energy you will burn from the sheer excitement.